PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 | `./ImageDecoder -load "../../../datasets/image/castle.jpg" -display ` | `./ImageDecoder -load "../../../datasets/image/castle.jpg" -contrast -display ` |

 Using this filter:
-1. We can more easly identify the different depths on the coastal sea bed
+1. We can easly identify the different depths on the coastal sea bed
 2. We can get more detail on a night picture